oriel-github/Of-Stats-and-Sports/README.md

 'Is the performance distribution ... **the same** across all sports' will be defined by t-tests at 95% Confidence.
 Meaning to say if the mean performance data of a sport has a less than 5% chance of being what it is,
 assuming that it shares 'the same' performance distribution of another sport as defined by their performance data,
-then we reject the idea that the 2 sports have 'the same' performance behavior across the population.
+then we reject the idea that the 2 sports have 'the same' performance behavior.

 t-Tests and their p-values will be defined by `ttest_rel` (as calculated by Scipy's [ttest_rel class](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.mstats.ttest_rel.html#scipy.stats.mstats.ttest_rel.html)).